GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 #### Vendor Dependency

-To initially identify a vendor dependency, add a \"vendor-dependency\" FedRAMP Extension property to the risk field and set its value to
-\"investigating\".
-Once evidence is identified to support the dependency, change the risk assembly\'s \"vendor-dependency\" value to
-\"tracking\" and add an observation with the type field set to
+To initially identify a vendor dependency, add a `vendor-dependency` FedRAMP Extension property to the risk field and set its value to `investigating`.
+Once evidence is identified to support the dependency, change the risk assembly's `vendor-dependency` value to `tracking` and add an observation with the type field set to `vendor-dependency`.
-\"vendor-dependency\".
 Typically, the method is set to EXAMINE; however, another method may be identified if more appropriate.
 Add an additional related-observation field linking the poam-item to the new observation.